-Parameter determines how long the ring line is activated for URC signalization.
-The type of ring line depends on parameter <urc Ringline Cfg>.
+The type of ring line used for URC indication depends on parameter <urcRinglineCfg>.

 This functionality serves to fine-tune the conditions under which the ME signals service request to the TE.
-For details about URC presentation and related hardware signalization refer to Section 1.8, Unsolicited Result Code Presentation.

 Setting is global for all interfaces.

-"0" RING line will be activated for a time between 4.6 and 9.2 ms.
+"0" RING line will be activated for a time between 4.6 and 9.2 ms (followed by a pause for about 2.9s).

-"1" RING line will be activated for about 100ms.
-"2"(D) RING line will be activated for about 1s.
+"1" RING line will be activated for about 100ms (followed by a pause for about